rougedroid/bytecodeVM/README.md

 - Output results through the reserved output buffer

 ## Bytecode Format
+`bsp.out` binary file must contain an even number of bytes to ensure proper 16-bit word alignment.
+All addresses and jump offsets are specified as **instruction counts** (number of 16-bit words), not byte offsets
 Bytecode is stored as a sequence of **16-bit (uint16_t) words**.
 Each instruction consists of:
 - A 16-bit opcode
 - Zero or more 16-bit operands depending on the instruction